bgermann/cforms2/readme.txt

 = Can I use cformsII with Content Security Policy enabled? =

 You can.
 Most of the JavaScript is included in the HTML head.
 The only form feature depending on inline scripting is redirection to an alternative success page.
-On the Dashboard there are inline scripts for WordPress editor button and Tracking Form Data page.
+On the Dashboard there is an inline script for the WordPress editor button.
 If you have the JavaScript date picker enabled, some CSS is loaded from ajax.googleapis.com.

 == Upgrade Notice ==